alexaka1/distroless-dotnet-healthchecks/README.md

 # Get the executable and copy it to /healthchecks
 COPY --from=ghcr.io/alexaka1/distroless-dotnet-healthchecks:latest / /healthchecks
 # Setup the healthcheck using the EXEC array syntax
-HEALTHCHECK CMD ["/healthchecks/Distroless.HealthChecks", "--urls", "http://localhost:8080/healthz"]
+HEALTHCHECK CMD ["/healthchecks/Distroless.HealthChecks", "--uri", "http://localhost:8080/healthz"]

 # Start your app as normal
 WORKDIR /app